 Reinstall/Update your Sound Card Driver

 There is a high chance now that the issue is related to the audio driver of your system.
 If you face this issue on your laptop, you must check if you have the generic Realtek drivers installed on your system.
 The Realtek audio drivers conflict with some laptop models which require vendor specific drivers specifically tailored and configured to the laptop model.
-Reinstalling these vendor-specific audio drivers will help resolve the Skype problem with a recording device.
+Reinstalling these vendor-specific audio drivers will help resolve the issue.

 Step 1 – Press the Windows key + R combination to bring up the Run dialog.
 Type “devmgmt.msc” to bring up the Device Manager.